City Point, Wisconsin

 City Point is a town in Jackson County, Wisconsin, United States.
 The population was 189 at the 2000 census.
 The unincorporated communities of City Point, Pray, and Spaulding are located in the town.

 History

-City Point occupies the northeast corner of Jackson County.
-The town was originally named Sullivan, which had been formed in 1879 from portions of the towns of Manchester and Albion, and named after local resident John L. Sullivan (1849–1902).
-The town was renamed City Point in November 1889.
-The town of Bear Bluff was created out of City Point in 1894.
+The town of City Point occupies the northeast corner of Jackson County.
+It was originally named the town of Sullivan, which had been formed in 1879 from portions of the towns of Manchester and Albion, and named after local resident John L. Sullivan (1849–1902).
+It was renamed the town of City Point in November 1889.
+The town of Bear Bluff was created out of the town of City Point in 1894.